JarethHarmon/image_tagger/README.md

 - User can order by ascending/descending.
 - Uhere is a function to query by image similarity, but the UI for it is not created yet.

+##### Tabs
+- User can right-click a thumbnail to open a new tab where all images are sorted by similarity to the right-clicked image
+- User can right-click a tab to delete it (does not delete the import)

 ##### Thumbnails
 - There is a slider/spinbox to change the size of the thumbnails.
 - Using mouse + ctrl/shift for multi-selection of thumbnails works.
 - Using arrow keys to scroll and change previewed image works.
-- Using arrow keys + ctrl to select images works, currently shift just does the same thing ctrl does.
+- Using arrow keys + ctrl to select images works, currently shift does the same thing that ctrl does.

 ##### Importing
 - Images can be imported by clicking the File button, or by drag & dropping images/folders anywhere in the program.